xcp-ng/xcp-ng-org/docs/project/mirrors.md

 GPS coordinates: 45.738600, 4.889860 (or "auto" to let GeoIP locate your mirror)
 Bandwidth: 1 Gbit/s
 Source mirror: updates.xcp-ng.org
-Host or IP to authorize: mymirror.example.com
+Hostname, IPv4 and IPv6: mymirror.example.com, 203.0.113.23, 2001:db8::1
 Sync frequency: every 15 min
 HTTP(S) URL: https://mymirror.example.com/
 RSYNC URL: rsync://mymirror.example.com/xcp-ng/
-Workaround for Let's Encrypt certificates: applied (or "not concerned") Other prerequisites from https://docs.xcp-ng.org/project/mirrors checked: yes
+Workaround for Let's Encrypt certificates: applied (or "not required" if you're not using L.E.)
+Other prerequisites from https://docs.xcp-ng.org/project/mirrors checked: yes Main contact: John Doe <john.doe@...>
 ```

 "Source mirror" is the mirror you will sync from.
 At this stage, we suggest that the source always be `updates.xcp-ng.org` which is the main, most up to date, mirror.
 Rsync is restricted by default on this mirror, so we need you to provide either a hostname or an IP address access that will be allowed to sync from it (Hence the "Host or IP to authorize:..." line above).
 You may sync from another mirror if you prefer: [choose one close to you that updates quickly](https://mirrors.xcp-ng.org/?mirrorstats) and review your choice from time to time.